AY2223S1-CS2103T-W10-4/tp/docs/UserGuide.md

 #### Marks a module as done: `done module`

-Marks a module as done.
+You can mark a module as done !

 - The module code is case insensitive e.g. `cs2103t` will match **CS2103T**
 - After you mark a module as done, your total completed module credits (MCs) will be updated.